wezm/wezm.net/v2/content/posts/2025/daily-driving-chimera-for-work/index.md

 system</a>.
 The whole system is built with the <a href="https://llvm.org/">LLVM</a> toolchain.
 {% end %}

-Since I started running the first alpha release of [Chimera Linux] in 2023, my goal has been to eventually migrate to Chimera as my primary distro for my job as a programmer, as well as personal computing.
-A recent trip to Central Queensland afforded an opportunity to test it out.
-The trip was over two weeks and involved working remotely as usual during the week and sightseeing on the weekends.
+Since [I started running the first alpha][alpha] release of [Chimera Linux] in 2023, my goal has been to eventually migrate to Chimera as my primary operating system.
+This includes personal tinkering as well as for my job as a programmer.
+A recent trip to Central Queensland afforded an opportunity to test the waters of daily driving Chimera Linux for work.
+The trip spanned two weeks and involved working remotely (as usual) during the week, and sightseeing on the weekends.

 This post details some of the barriers that I encountered and how I worked around them.
-While the post is about Chimera Linux, the details probably apply to most distributions using [musl libc][musl].
+While the post is focussed on Chimera Linux, the details probably apply to most distributions using [musl libc][musl].

 <!-- more -->